 Thanks to Team Karen

 Her growth to this point could not have been achieved through her passion and hard work alone.
-Her parents, especially her mother, have always been there for her and supported her.
+The presence of her parents, especially her mother, who have always been by her side and supported her, has been immense.

-Almost every day during the season, her mother drives her car from around 8am to Hyakuzawa Ski Resort, a 40-minute drive one way, and waits for her at the resort until the night skiing ends around 9pm.
-What dedication!
+Almost every day during the season, her mother drives Kana Rei to Hyakusawa Ski Resort around 8 a.m., a 40-minute drive each way, and waits for her there until around 9 p.m., when the night skiing ends.
+What incredible devotion.

 "It is tough if you say so (laughs).
 But we only have a limited time, so we want to do everything we can for her.
 Neither my dad nor I know much about basic skiing, but seeing Kanare working hard, we think it's amazing